avarsh/ape2d/README.md

 # What is the APE-2D Game Engine?
 ![tetris.png](https://bitbucket.org/repo/9pRB75n/images/812539660-apeimg.png)

-APE-2D (or APE) is an experimental 2D game engine built on C++14 and OpenGL.
+APE-2D (or APE) is an experimental 2D game engine built on C++17.
 Its founding principle is to use a data-oriented approach through its use of the entity-component-system (ECS) architecture.
 In practice this works in the following manner:

 - Entities represent game objects and are simple integer IDs